jlorince/GitHubMenuBar/README.md

  ## Planned future work

   - support for other issue mention notificiations
-  - support for copying URLs from the dropdown
+  - Done: ~support for copying URLs from the dropdown~
   - update data persistence to use SQLlite or similar
   - Add terminal-only renderer, to allow usage without BitBar